BioJulia/BioStructures.jl/docs/src/documentation.md

      label="")
 ```

-**B)** To print the PDB records for all C-alpha atoms within 5 Angstroms of residue 38:
+**B)** To print the PDB records for all C-alpha atoms within 5 Angstrom of residue 38:

 ```julia
 for at in calphas